 Other Names for Litha: Midsummer, Summer Solstice, St. John’s Feast Day, Enyovden (Bulgaria), Sankthans (Denmark), Ukko’s celebration (Finland), Drăgaica (Romania).

-When is Ostara and Spring Equinox: June 20 – June 22 in the Northern Hemisphere; December 20 – December 23 in the Southern Hemisphere.
+When is Litha and the Summer Equinox: June 20 – June 22 in the Northern Hemisphere; December 20 – December 23 in the Southern Hemisphere.

 What is Litha or Summer Solstice?